cstegel/glomerate/README.md

 # Tests

-Existing tests can be run with "make tests" to run integration and unit tests or "make integration-tests" / "make unit-tests" to run the individual suites.
+Existing tests can be run on linux with "make tests" to run integration and unit tests or "make integration-tests" / "make unit-tests" to run the individual suites.

-googletest library is used to help with testing.
+googletest library is used to help with testing and it will automatically be cloned from github into the ```ext/``` directory when compiling the tests for the first time.